 Breastfeeding, bilirubin and jaundice

-It is usual and normal for babies to become jaundiced in the days after birth.
-But the bilirubin that causes the yellow colour of the baby’s skin is protective, it’s an antioxidant (the two links take you to two different studies) and too often we treat higher than average bilirubin levels in a sort of panic state.
+It is usual and normal for babies to become jaundiced in the first few days after birth.
+But the bilirubin that causes the yellow colour of the baby’s skin is protective, it’s an antioxidant (the two links take you to two different studies).
+Too often, we treat higher than average bilirubin levels in a sort of panic state.
 Hardly ever does anyone routinely take time to watch babies drinking at the breast right after birth and before they become jaundiced, with higher than average levels of bilirubin.
-Once the jaundice becomes a worry for the staff on the ward, the solution always becomes phototherapy and very often formula feeding with bottles.
-This approach misses the real issue:
+Once the jaundice becomes a worry for the staff on the ward, the solution almost always becomes phototherapy and very often formula feeding with bottles.
+This approach misses the real issue which is:

 It is normal for babies to have jaundice during the first few days of life, (though not usually on day 1).
 The bilirubin which causes the yellow colour of the baby’s skin rises to a peak, usually on the third day of life and then decreases.
 It is called “physiologic jaundice” because it is normal.
 Where does the bilirubin come from?